ImgBotApp/InternetNL/detail/web/tls/version/verdict/good_en.md

-Connections only allowed for sufficiently secure TLS versions.
+Your webserver allows connections only for sufficiently secure TLS versions.